Alexandermafi/git_for_dummies/README.md

-# 6. When the Terminal Locks Up - Press Q or "ctrl + c" to get Out
+# 6. When the Terminal Locks Up

 Terminal Navigation: When to use 'q' vs 'control + c'.
 Think of 'q' as a gentle exit from a viewing mode, while 'control + c' is an emergency stop button for active processes.